Jaerock Lee: Early controversies

-Lee was excommunicated from the Church of Holiness in May 1990, and his organisation was ejected from the Christian Council of Korea in April 1999 over "heretical claims".
+Lee was excommunicated from the Church of Holiness in May 1990, and his organization was ejected from the Christian Council of Korea in April 1999 over "heretical claims".
 The 1999 accusations were refuted by Korea's Union of Presbyterian Churches in 2004.
 Leaders of the Korean Missionary Association also accused him of being a cult leader, pointing to an alleged July 1998 statement by Lee that he was "sinless and exempted from dying".

 In 1999, Munhwa Broadcasting Corporation, a South Korean television broadcaster, aired a documentary critical of Jaerock Lee.
-In response, 300 Manmin Central Church members invaded the television station, attacking security guards and breaking into the station control room to cut the power, while another 1,500 organised a sit-down protest in a nearby street; 600 riot police were needed to restore order.
+In response, 300 Manmin Central Church members invaded the television station, attacking security guards and breaking into the station control room to cut the power, while another 1,500 organized a sit-down protest in a nearby street; 600 riot police were needed to restore order.
 The station had previously been prevented by court order from airing a story on Lee's sex life.
 MBC filed a lawsuit against the church and 61 people involved in the attack, seeking damages of ₩2.7 billion; the Seoul Southern District Court granted damages in the amount of ₩696 million in November 2000 against the church and some of the participants in the attack, but threw out the case against Lee himself.

 In July 2000, Lee visited Uganda to lead the Uganda United Crusade.
 The Korean Missionary Association in Uganda released a statement in connection to this visit, describing Lee as a "cult leader" and stating that he was "not well accepted by Korean Churches".

 When Lee visited New York and Madison Square Garden in 2006, local Korean ministers protested against the festival, citing what they referred to as "heretical teachings" of Lee.
-Major League Baseball player David Wright, third baseman for the New York Mets, was tricked into doing a commercial for Lee's crusade; Wright agreed to appear on camera and offer an endorsement because he believed that the event had already been approved by the Mets, but in fact, the advertisement, which featured unauthorised uses of the Mets' logo, was being put together by a reporter who misused his press credentials to gain access to Wright and film him.
-After the misuse came to light, broadcasting of the advertisement ceased, and Wright publicly apologised.
+Major League Baseball player David Wright, third baseman for the New York Mets, was tricked into doing a commercial for Lee's crusade; Wright agreed to appear on camera and offer an endorsement because he believed that the event had already been approved by the Mets, but in fact, the advertisement, which featured unauthorized uses of the Mets' logo, was being put together by a reporter who misused his press credentials to gain access to Wright and film him.
+After the misuse came to light, broadcasting of the advertisement ceased, and Wright publicly apologized.

 Estonian singers Tõnis Mägi and Dave Benton were to appear at Lee's Korean Culture Festival event in Estonia in 2010.
 The singers were led to believe that the event was sponsored by the South Korean embassy, which turned out to be false, prompting Mägi to cancel his appearance.
 The Korean grand embassy in Helsinki regretted having been mistakenly connected to the festival.